UB-Mannheim/BeTrial/README.md

 ## Process steps

-The whole projects has three major steps:
+The whole projects has four major steps:

 ### Loading files from web